mindis/snowplow.github.com/_posts/2013-06-05-tracking-olark-chat-events-with-snowplow.md

 Secondly, we've created a rule that fires the tag when an event occurs in the dataLayer called 'olarkMessageToOperator'.
 This is triggered by Javascript that we added to out page template.

-Now that our first tag is setup, we need to create an analogous tag, but one that fires when the operator sends a message to the visitor.
+Now that our first tag is setup, we need to create an analogous tag, one that fires when the operator sends a message to the visitor.
 (Rather than the visitor sending a message to the operator.)
 This is done as shown below:

 ![gtm-create-tag-2][gtm-2]

 And bingo!
 We create a new version in Google Tag Manager, and publish the changes.
 Simple!
-Now, for every visitor to our website, we will record in granular data a line of data in Snowplow  whenever they send a message to us, and another line of data every time we send a message back.
-We'll be able to analyse when someone pings us:
+Now, for every visitor to our website, we will record in granular detail a line of data in Snowplow  whenever they send a message to us, and another line of data every time we send a message back.
+We'll be able to analyze:

 * How quickly we respond to messages from visitors
-* When visitors respond to messages from us.
-(When should we reach out, and when shouldn't we)
+* When visitors tend respond to messages from us.
+(When should we reach out, and when we shouldn't.)
 * What impact chats on Olark have, in aggregate on visitor's subsequent behaviour on the site.
 (Are they more likely to engage deeply with the site?
 Are they more likely to look at our Github repo?
 Are they more likely to look at the professional services pages?
 Does any of the above vary by the length of the chat?
 Or the location of the visitor?
 Or the amount of time the visitor had spend on our site prior to talking to us via Olark?)

 We'll cover how to perform the above analysis in a future blog post.